-National Insurance's loss ratio in 2018 remained stable at 34.9% compared to 34.6% in the previous year.
-The slight increase in the loss ratio was mainly due to a large fire claim and common law claims from our Workers' Compensation business.
-These were partly offset by an improved loss ratio in our motor business.
+National Insurance's loss ratio in 2019 was 36.8% compared to 34.9% in 2018 mainly due to increase in common law claims from our Workers' Compensation business.
+These claims were partly offset by an improved loss ratio in our Fire and Motor business.